MorganCaron/CppUtils/README.md

 ---

 ## Getting Started

+A C++23 compliant compiler with std module support and XMake is needed to build CppUtils

 This library is used in my C++ projects, but you can also use it in your projects.
 Just follow the installation steps and consult the documentation for each feature you need.